Diet: a balanced diet and your health

-A healthy diet helps your physical and mental health.
+A healthy diet is good for your physical and mental health.

-It can reduce the risk and severity of conditions such as obesity, heart disease, diabetes, hypertension, depression and cancer.
+It can reduce the risk and severity of obesity, heart disease, diabetes, hypertension, depression and cancer.

 Why a balanced diet?

-Sometimes we eat because we enjoy the taste and experience of different foods, and sharing food and meals are important socially.
+Sometimes we eat because we enjoy the taste and experience of different foods.
+Sharing food and meals are important social events.

-But other than for pleasure, our bodies need food to get nutrients, vitamins, minerals and energy.
+But other than for pleasure, we need food to get nutrients, vitamins, minerals and energy.

-Very few foods are either all good or all bad – so by having an idea of the balance in your diet, it should be easier to enjoy food and be healthy.
+Very few foods are either all good or all bad.
+By having an idea of the balance in your diet, it should be easier to enjoy food and be healthy.

 Table 10: Essential nutrients for a healthy balanced diet

 |Nutrient||% of daily calories||Function||Source|